Dejan Lovren: Zenit Saint Petersburg

 On 27 July 2020, Lovren signed for Zenit Saint Petersburg on a three-year contract for €12 million after a six-year spell with Liverpool.

-He debuted for Zenit on 7 August in 2020 Russian Super Cup against Lokomotiv Moscow.
+He debuted for Zenit on 7 August in the 2020 Russian Super Cup against Lokomotiv Moscow.
 The match ended as a 2–1 victory for Zenit, meaning that Lovren won his first trophy with the club in his first game.
 He made his league debut on 11 August, in a 0–2 win over Rotor Volgograd.
 Four days later, he scored his first goal for Zenit in a 0–2 victory over Rostov.

 On 20 October, in his Champions League debut for the club, he took a shot from outside of the penalty area which deflected off Ethan Horvath's back into the net, as Zenit lost 1–2 to Club Brugge.
 On 8 November, Lovren captained Zenit for the first time in a match against Krasnodar, due to Artem Dzyuba being stripped off captaincy after an explicit video depicting him masturbating leaked and went viral.
 In the closing minutes of the game, he won a penalty which was successfully converted by Aleksei Sutormin, as Zenit won 3–1.
 Ahead of Zenit's league match against Sochi, played on 11 April 2021, Lovren suffered a muscle injury in training.
 In his absence, on 2 May, Zenit won the league title after thrashing Lokomotiv Moscow 6–1.

 Lovren started the 2021–22 season by winning another Super Cup, beating Lokomotiv Moscow 3–0 on 17 July.
 Due to injuries, he made only 19 appearances during the first half of the season, as Zenit won the league once again.

 Return to Lyon

-On 2 January 2023, Lovren returned to France to re-join Lyon on a two-and-a-half year contract, almost ten years after he had first left the club.
+On 2 January 2023, Lovren returned to France to re-join Lyon on a two-and-a-half-year contract, almost ten years after he had first left the club.

+PAOK

+On 16 September 2024, Lovren joined Super League club PAOK on a two-year deal.